SylvieWillow/TalesOfTheStars/content/index.md

-This is where I am keeping track of all of Willows notes.
+This is where I am keeping track of all of Willow's notes.
 Hyperlinks are present where relevant.
 I will keep this updated after each session if I remember.
 Hopefully it wont take me as long next time with only one session to go through..

 You can use the sidebar to scroll through everything!